Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-\begin{remark}[Front-to-back duality {\cite[\S 8.2.10]{Weibel1994}}{\cite[\href{https://kerodon.net/tag/003L}{Tag 003L}]{kerodon}}] Every simplicial object $\huaX$ in a category $\Cat$ has an opposite $\huaX^{op}$, which consists of the same spaces but has simplicial maps $(d^{op})^n_i = d^n_{n-i}$, $(s^{op})^n_i = s^n_{n-i}$.
-This can be understood as reversing the order of the elements in each object of the category $\Delta$, or equivalently reversing the direction of all the edges and orienting them from lower to higher vertex number.
-When the simplicial object in question is the nerve of a category, its opposite is precisely the nerve of the opposite category \cite[\href{https://kerodon.net/tag/003Q}{Tag 003Q}]{kerodon}.
-The existence of opposite simplicial objects extends the well-known principle of categorical duality (see e.g. \cite[\S 1.2]{Riehl2016}) to this context.
-In particular, if a property holds for any simplicial object under hypotheses symmetric with respect to the opposite construction, it must hold for its opposite as well, which can be helpful in certain proofs.
-We will make use of this property in the computation of 1- and 2-duals in Section \ref{sec:computations}. \end{remark}
+\begin{remark}[Relation with $\VB$ $n$-groupoids] Simplicial vector bundles and $\VB$ $n$-groupoids were studied in \cite{HoyoTrentinaglia2021, HoyoTrentinaglia2023,HoyoTrentinaglia2025} to generalize $\VB$ groupoids \cite{Pradines1988, Mackenzie2005, GraciaSazMehta2017}.
+As we pointed out just before Definition \ref*{def:vs-n-gpd}, $\VB$ $n$-groupoids are $n$-groupoid objects in the category of vector bundles with surjective submersions as covers in the sense of \cite{Zhu2009}.
+In particular, this implies that the base of a $\VB$ $n$-groupoid is a Lie $n$-groupoid, which is in turn an $n$-groupoid object in the category of manifolds with surjective submersions.

-\begin{remark}[Relation with $\VB$ $n$-groupoids] Simplicial vector bundles and $\VB$ $n$-groupoids were defined and studied in \cite{HoyoTrentinaglia2021, HoyoTrentinaglia2023} to generalize $\VB$ groupoids \cite{Pradines1988, Mackenzie2005, GraciaSazMehta2017}.
-Roughly speaking these are $n$-groupoid objects in the category of vector bundles with surjective submersions as covers in the sense of \cite{Zhu2009}, which implies that their base spaces are Lie $m$-groupoids ($n$-groupoids in the category of smooth manifolds), with $m \le n$.
-Simplicial vector spaces can be identified with simplicial vector bundles over the identity groupoid of a point.
-The same goes for $\VS$ $n$-groupoids and $\VB$ $n$-groupoids over a point.
-More generally, a $\VB$ $n$-groupoid over a Lie 0-groupoid $M$ (i.e. a smooth manifold, by Example \ref{ex:0gpd}), is effectively ``a bundle of $\VS$ $n$-groupoids'' over $M$ in the sense that its simplicial structure is defined pointwise, which makes it completely described by the $\VS$ $n$-groupoid structure of its typical fiber.
+Simplicial vector spaces are then simplicial vector bundles over the identity groupoid of a point.
+Similarly, $\VS$ $n$-groupoids are also just $\VB$ $n$-groupoids over a point.
+More generally, a $\VB$ $n$-groupoid over a manifold $M$ (viewed as a constant simplicial manifold which is furthermore a Lie $n$-groupoid) is effectively ``a bundle of $\VS$ $n$-groups'' over $M$.
 Observe that for any simplicial manifold $\huaG$ there is an embedding via the total unit